realdriss/realdriss/README.md

 # RealDriss
-A p2p marketplace for creating, listing and exchanging value persistently.
+Create, list and exchange value with an edge.

 ## About us
-We are designing a decentralized marketplace driven on liquidity pooled and utilized by market participants providing a safer, faster and scalable multi-feature rich platform for buyers and sellers to create, list and exchange value persistently.
+A peer to peer marketplace driven on liquidity pooled and utilized by market participants providing a safer, faster and scalable multi-feature rich platform for buyers and sellers to create, list and exchange value with an edge.